pingcap/docs/br/backup-and-restore-tool.md

 In some scenarios, TiKV might run independently of TiDB.
 Given that, BR also supports bypassing the TiDB layer and backing up data in TiKV.

-For example, you can execute the following command to backup all keys between `[0x31, 0x3130303030303030)` of the default CF to `$BACKUP_DIR`:
+For example, you can execute the following command to back up all keys between `[0x31, 0x3130303030303030)` of the default CF to `$BACKUP_DIR`:

 {{< copyable "shell-regular" >}}